Ani Associate, Merchant Banking Merchant Banking/Private Equity division, London

 The work is rigorous and multi-disciplinary.
 As well as conducting financial analysis, I use my legal background—analyzing regulations, negotiating financing documents, sale and purchase agreements and shareholders’ agreements.
 And I also use the skills I learned during my MBA—marketing, human capital management, entrepreneurship and operations.

-There are so many parts of this firm pulling in the same direction—one of the strengths of this institution is that teams from different parts of the firm are willing to help to get a deal done.
+There are so many parts of this firm pulling in the same direction—one of the strengths of the firm is that teams from different parts of the firm are willing to help to get a deal done.
 You can pick up the phone and call investment banking, tax, legal, credit and offices in Europe, the Americas and Asia and if they can help you, they will.

 I belong to, and now co-head the Investment Banking Division/Merchant Banking Division Women’s Network, which provides opportunities for both genders to discuss issues relating to women in finance.
 It also provides women at Goldman Sachs with opportunities to meet each other.
 From a personal perspective, I find co-heading the network energizing.
 Connecting with other women has made me realize that although there still aren’t enough of us in finance, being a woman at Goldman Sachs doesn’t have to be an isolating experience.